 3.2 Total Impressions

-This gives you the total number of times your website was appearing in the search results when people looked for the search terms your website ranks for.
+This gives you the total number of times your website appeared in the search results when people looked for the search terms your website ranks for.

 3.3 Total Keywords